GDeLaurentis/my_academic_website/content/slides/SM@LHC_Apr2025/index.md

      $\circ$ The largest numbers are: quarks NMHV and gluons MHV: 3-digit, gluons NMHV: 12 digits.
 </div>
 <div style="text-align: left; font-size: 16pt; margin-bottom: 2mm; margin-top: 2mm;">
-     $\circ$ Pheno ready results available at <a href="https://gitlab.com/five-point-amplitudes/FivePointAmplitudes-cpp">FivePointAmplitudes</a>.
+     $\circ$ Pheno ready results for the hard functions are available at <a href="https://gitlab.com/five-point-amplitudes/FivePointAmplitudes-cpp">FivePointAmplitudes</a>.
 </div>
 <div style="text-align: left; font-size: 16pt; margin-bottom: 2mm; margin-top: 2mm;">
      $\circ$ Amplitudes at <a href="https://github.com/GDeLaurentis/antares-results">antares-results</a>, with <a href="https://gdelaurentis.github.io/antares-results/index.html">human readable expr.</a>, and <a href="https://github.com/GDeLaurentis/antares-results/actions/">CI tests</a> for full amplitude in real kinematics